APIS-Platform/APIX_ERC20/readme.md

 ================

 This document introduces APIX token contract and token lockup contract structure.

 Overall token contract is based on standard ERC-20 contract by OpenZeppelin and internal logic is never edited.
 (https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol)

+Also, original OpenZeppelin is completely audited and stable.

 Index